VighneshNatarajanGanesh/Automatically_emojify_your_sentences/README.md

 1. Baseline Model: Which just uses the average of all word vectors in a sentence and pushes it through a softmax classifier
 2. 2 layer deep LSTM

-this notebook is deriver from the MOOC course [Sequence Models](https://www.coursera.org/learn/nlp-sequence-models) by deeplearning.ai
+This notebook is deriver from the MOOC course [Sequence Models](https://www.coursera.org/learn/nlp-sequence-models) by deeplearning.ai